mksaraf/kubernetes-lab-tutorial/README.md

 # Kubernetes Lab Tutorial
 **Kubernetes** is an open-source platform for automating deployment, scaling, and operations of application containers across a cluster of hosts.
 This tutorial is for personal use only.
-It's just a lab guide, not a documentation for Kubernets.
+It's just a lab guide, not a reference for Kubernets.
 Please go to the project [docs](https://kubernetes.io/docs) for more details about what Kubernets is and how does it work.

 ## Content
 1. [Architecture](./content/architecture.md)